seqeralabs/tower-cli/USAGE.md

 Workspaces provide the context in which a user launches workflow executions, defines the available resources, and manages who can access those resources.
 Workspaces contain pipelines, runs, actions, datasets, compute environments, and credentials.
 Access permissions are controlled with participants, collaborators, and teams.

-See [User workspaces](https://docs.seqera.io/platform/latest/orgs-and-teams/workspace-management) for more information.
+See [User workspaces][user-workspaces] for more information.

 > **Note**: This section assumes that you already have access to an organization in Seqera Platform.

 ### Create a workspace

 In the example below, we create a shared workspace to be used for sharing pipelines with other private workspaces.
-See [Shared workspaces](https://docs.seqera.io/platform/latest/orgs-and-teams/shared-workspaces) for more information.
+See [Shared workspaces][shared-workspaces] for more information.

 ```console
 $ tw workspaces add --name=shared-workspace --full-name=shared-workspace-for-all  --org=my-tower-org --visibility=SHARED